 But, it will challenge you.
 It can shake you to your core and you start examining the world that surrounds you.

 So in order to improve your creativity and sense different perspectives, expose yourself to art frequently as much as you can.

 Create what is meaningful to you – your experience you want to share with the world.
 It doesn’t matter what medium you use – words, paintbrush or your body.
 Give your best to tell the world what it needs to know.
 That’s how change happens.
 It always starts with us.
 We are that initial spark, a snowflake that starts an avalanche.

 And especially today, I want to encourage my fellow writers that when you write, be open, be bold and tell your untold story: turn even pain and suffering into celebration of life.
 Your life is your master-piece.
 Your most beautiful poem you are writing every day.
 There is nothing to be ashamed of – only to learn and grow.

-Guest post contributed by Maja S. Todorovic.
+This guest post was contributed by Maja S. Todorovic.
 Maja is an educator and writer from Belgrade, currently living in in the Hague, Netherlands.
 After finishing her PhD in Organizational Sciences and years of academic work, she switched her scientific pen for more creative expressions.
 With 3 books and 2 dissertations published, now she helps people find their writing voice and experience creativity through their own words.
-You can connect with her on Twitter and Facebook.